qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   request = QgsFeatureRequest().setFilterRect(areaOfInterest).setFlags(QgsFeatureRequest.ExactIntersect)

-With :func:`setLimit() <qgis.core.QgsFeatureReques.setLimit>` you can limit the number of requested features.
+With :meth:`setLimit() <qgis.core.QgsFeatureRequest.setLimit>` you can limit the number of requested features.
 Here's an example:

 .. code-block:: python